dat-ecosystem-archive/book/src/ch01-01-flat-tree.md

 # Flat Tree
-Flat Trees are the core data structure that powers the Dat protocol.
+Flat Trees are the core data structure that power Dat's Hypercore feeds.
+They allow us to deterministically represent a tree structure as a vector.
+This is particularly useful because vectors map elegantly to disk and memory.

+Because Flat Trees are deterministic and pre-computed, there is no overhead to using them.
+In effect this means that Flat Trees are a specific way of indexing into a vector more than they are their own data structure.
+This makes them uniquely efficient and convenient to implement in a wide range of languages.

 ## Thinking About Flat Trees
 You can represent a binary tree in a simple flat list using the following